-The title page (a separate page) should indicate: the full title of the manuscript and a short title (to be used as “running head”); full name of the authors, academic rank, and their institutional affiliation; department and institution(s) where the study was performed; the name and the address (including email) of the author responsible for correspondence.
+The title page (a separate page) should carry: the full title of the paper and a short title (to be used as “running head”); full name of the authors and their institutional affiliation; department and institution(s) where the study was performed; the name and the address (including email) of the author responsible for correspondence.

 The abstract should be followed by a list of 3-5 keywords or syntagms from the Index Medicus.

-The footnotes in the title should be marked by a * symbol.
-The footnotes in the manuscript body should be numbered consecutively in the order in which they first appear in the text.
+The footnotes regarding the title should be marked by a * symbol.
+The footnotes regarding the text of the manuscript should be numbered consecutively in the order in which they first appear in the text.

 Text.
-Full manuscripts of an experimental or observational nature will be divided into the following sections: introduction; methods; results; and discussion (including a conclusion).
+Full papers of an experimental or observational nature will be divided into the following sections: introduction, methods, results, discussion (including a

-The Introduction should describe the subject of the paper, the present state of knowledge in the field, the aim and the endpoints of the study.
+The Introduction should describe the subject of the paper, the present stage of knowledge in the field, the aim and the endpoints of the study.

 The Results section should provide the main outcomes of the study, including confidence intervals or P values; table or graphics are preferred.